Encryption

 Section titled “Encryption at Rest”All persistent data stores use encryption at rest:

-- Database — AES-256 encryption at rest for developer accounts, API key hashes, audit logs, and usage records.
+- Account database — AES-256 encryption at rest for developer accounts, API key hashes, audit logs, and usage records.

-- Object storage — Server-side encryption for uploaded data.
+- Object storage — Server-side encryption for the upload pipeline.
+Uploaded tensors are processed and discarded; nothing health-related persists.

-- Key management — Encryption keys are automatically rotated on a regular schedule.
+- Key management — Encryption keys are managed by a dedicated key-management service with automatic rotation.

 Key & Secret Management